itk-dev/openid-connect/README.md

     ] + $openIdProviderOptions);

     $authUrl = $provider->getAuthorizationUrl();

+    // Set oauth2state and check it upon receiving respose to avoid CSRF
     $session->set('oauth2state', $provider->getState());

     return new RedirectResponse($authUrl);
 }
 ```

-If you wish to see the flow in a Symfony project:
+If you wish to see the package used in a Symfony project:

 * How to [bind $openIdProviderOptions](https://github.com/itk-dev/naevnssekretariatet/blob/develop/config/services.yaml)
 * How to [set the environment variables](https://github.com/itk-dev/naevnssekretariatet/blob/develop/.env)
 * How to [create provider and redirect user](https://github.com/itk-dev/naevnssekretariatet/blob/develop/src/Controller/DefaultController.php)